elemoine/heka-cpu/README.md

 make HEKA_DIR=/path/to/heka/checkout/dir
 ```

-`make` will run `hekad`, which will process the log messages included
+`make` will run `hekad`, which will create an rsyslog decoder for each log
-in the log files located in the `logs` directory (created by `make`).
+file located in the `logs` directory.
+The `logs` directory is created by

-`hekad` will consume 400% of CPU while processing the logs, which is expected
+`make` and includes empty log files.

-(`max_proc` is set to 4 in `heka.conf`).
-BUT it will still consume a fair
+Even though the log files are empty `hekad` will still consume CPU, about
-amount of CPU (about 25% on my laptop) after all the logs have been processed,
+25% on my 8-core laptop.
+The percentage of CPU is related to the number
-doing nothing.
+of log files/decoders.